• Disease Overview

 Causes

-Most individuals with HoFH have inherited one mutated gene from each parent, such that each parent has HeFH.
-These parents have a 25% risk in each pregnancy to have a child with HoFH, a 50% chance of having a child with HeFH, and a 25% chance that the child will inherit a normal gene from each parent.
+Most individuals with HoFH have inherited one disease-causing gene variant for FH (LDLR) from each parent, such that each parent has HeFH.
+Very rarely individuals with HoFH have been reported to have APOB or PCSK9 gene variants.
+New, spontaneous variants appear to be very rare.
+When both parents have HeFH, they have a 25% risk in each pregnancy to have a child with HoFH, a 50% chance of having a child with HeFH, and a 25% chance that the child will inherit a normal gene from each parent and not have FH.
 The risk is the same for males and females.

 When one parent has HeFH and the other has HoFH, there is a 50% chance with each pregnancy to have a child with HeFH and a 50% chance to have a child with HoFH.